-At the end of a de-facto relationship, you may need to divide assets and debts between yourself and your ex-partner prior to going your separate ways.
+During a de-facto separation, you may need to divide assets and debts between yourself and your ex-partner prior to going your separate ways.
 If you do need to divide your assets and debts, it’s highly recommended that you hire a qualified lawyer from a reputable law firm to help you navigate the process.
-As experts in Family Law, MDV Family Lawyers can assist in all aspects of separation including de facto separation.
+As experts in Family Law, Burbank & Brown can assist in all aspects of separation including de facto separation.

 Under the Family Law Act, a de-facto relationship is defined as a relationship between any two persons who are living together on a genuine domestic basis.
 To be considered as a de-facto couple the persons involved can be of the same or opposite sex but cannot be legally married or related by family.
 A de-facto relationship will create rights and responsibilities for you and your partner similar to the rights and responsibilities of marriage.